cuatro-costuras/public-baseball/README.md

 ---

-### **Movement Distribution App**
+### **Movement Profile Distributions App**
 - **Search and Filter**:
   - Search or select a pitcher from the dataset.

-- **Movement Histograms**:
+- **Violin Plots**:
-  - View horizontal and vertical movement distributions for all pitch types in the arsenal.
+  - View horizontal break, vertical break, and velocity distributions for all pitch types in the pitcher's arsenal.
-  - Each pitch type is visualized in a unique color for clarity.
+  - Each pitch type is color-coded for clarity, with a key displayed next to the graphs.

 - **Shape Consistency Ranking**:
-  - Rank pitches in a pitcher's arsenal based on their movement consistency (lowest standard deviation first).
+  - Rank pitches in a pitcher's arsenal based on their movement and velocity consistency (lowest standard deviation first).
+  - Includes percentile rankings for each pitch type compared to other pitchers in the dataset.

+- **Definitions**:
+  - Clear definitions for consistency score, density, and percentile are provided to aid interpretation.

 ---